oat-sa/taohub-articles/styleguide/icons.md

 Adding an icon is as simple as adding the class `.icon-*` to an element where `*` stands for the name of the icon.
 Usually an extra `span` element is used.

 ## Creating icon elements in PHP
 Each time the icon set changes the class `tao_helpers_Icon` is being updated automatically.
-It provides convenient ways to create icons programatically.
+It provides convenient ways to create icons programmatically.

 One way to do this is to use the method `tao_helpers_Icon::iconNameToCamelCase($options=array())`
 ```php